Frequently Asked Questions

 A week before the course start date you will receive an email invite to join the course via the FAES Canvas instance.
 This invitation will only be sent to you if your tuition and fees are paid for the course.

-How do I access my records before Summer 2021?
+How do I access my academic records?

 How do I get a transcript?

 Visit the Request a Transcript page for instructions.